advanteo/vagrant-puppet-lamp/README.md

 - Fork this repository
 - Clone forked repository
 - Run terminal and execute 'vagrant up'
-- After provisioning, server should be ready to use (webserver: 8080, mysql: 8889)
+- After provisioning, server should be ready to use unless you set up NFS Shared Folders in Your Vagrant File

+NFS Shared Folders:
+If you set up NFS Shared Folders in the Vagrant file on first install, it will Fail to mount the folders because it will try to mount them before nfs-server-kernel is intstalled on the machine.

+If you want to use NFS (what I would recommend for Drupal as it has many files) you have to:
+1. do 'vagrant up' without NFS enabled (nfs-kernel-server will get installed on the box)
+2. edit Vadrantfile to enable nfs and do 'vagrant reload'

+Notes:
-Note: the src directory is linked to the webserver document root.
+ - The 'drupal' directory is linked to the webserver document root.

 Note: default mysql username and password are root.

-Note: mysql server is remotely accessible.